 This link can then be shared with anyone that you wish to work with.
-That will automatically open the file into Kami for them.
+When they click on the link it will automatically open the file in Kami.

 For files shared via Google Drive, you can remove access by right-clicking on the file in Drive, opening up the share menu, and removing the individual users access to the file:

-That removes the file upload from the Kami cloud and disables the sharing link.
-Anyone who tries to use that link after that point will receive this message.
+This removes the file upload from the Kami cloud and disables the sharing link.
+Anyone who tries to use the link after this point will receive the following message.